- 4 minutes to read

 Custom Fields

-In the Web Client, for end-users in Roles where the Access Custom Fields permission is allowed; The end-user is granted the right to view information about Custom Fields.
+In the Web Client, end-users in Roles with the Access Custom Fields permission can view information about Custom Fields.
 A Nodinite Administrator can manage the following permissions:

 Managing Custom Fields

-Example of managing the Custom Fields permissions for Role
+Example: Managing the Custom Fields permissions for Role.

 Custom Metadata

-In the Web Client, for end-users in Roles where the Access Endpoints permission is allowed; The end-user is granted the right to view information about Custom Metadata.
+In the Web Client, end-users in Roles with the Access Custom Metadata permission can view information about Custom Metadata.
 A Nodinite Administrator can manage the following permissions:

 Managing Custom Metadata

-Example of managing the Custom Metadata permissions for Role
+Example: Managing the Custom Metadata permissions for Role.

 Next Step